 We have strong links with Blackmore School which include visits to the school to watch their Christmas performance, visits from the Reception teacher, and a visit during the summer to help aid a smooth transition to school when the time comes.

 We have a non-compulsory uniform consisting of green polo shirts and sweatshirts with our logo.
 We feel this gives the children a sense of belonging.
 These can be purchased directly from Pre-school – ask a staff member.

 Our fees are currently £15.00 per morning (3 hours).
-This is invoiced half termly and is required to be paid in advance by cheque, cash or direct debit.
+This is invoiced half termly and is required to be paid in advance by cash or bank transferee.
 We do accept childcare vouchers but you will need to liaise directly with the treasurer to ensure we are registered with the scheme you are using.

 Failure to pay the invoice by the date shown on the bill will result in a £10.00 fee being administered.
 Repeat offenders will receive a £20.00 fine etc. (see our policies)

 Your child is eligible for government funding from the term following their 3rd birthday. eg. if your child is born in October your funding will commence the following January.

 Some families may be eligible for 2 year old funding – please speak to the manager.

 Morning Session – 9.15am – 12.15pm | Afternoon Session – 12.15pm – 3.15pm | Lunch time – 12.15pm – 12.45pm

 Monday, Tuesday and Thursday – 9.15am – 15.15pm | Wednesday and Friday – 9.15am – 12.15pm